 How to Test RUCSS on Your Website

-NitroPack’s Safe Mode can help you try out RUCSS without risking UX issues.
-Start by going to the Settings panel, enabling the Safe Mode and saving your settings.
+NitroPack’s Test Mode can help you try out RUCSS without risking UX issues.
+Start by going to the Settings panel, enabling the Test Mode and saving your settings.

 When this mode is enabled, you can visit a test version of any page by adding ?testnitro=1 to its URL.
-While in Safe Mode, all changes you make (including turning on RUCSS) affect only these test pages.
+While in Test Mode, all changes you make to the NitroPack configuration (including turning on RUCSS) affect only these test pages.

 You can then enable RUCSS by going to CSS settings:

-Make sure you’re still in Safe Mode and save your settings and after enabling RUCSS.
+Make sure you’re still in Test Mode and save your settings after enabling RUCSS.